haltcase/param.macro/readme.md

 ### lambda parameters

-Scala, Kotlin, etc have what's called a _lambda parameter_ - an easy shorthand for passing unary (single-argument) functions to other functions (higher order).
+Scala, Kotlin, etc have what's called a _lambda parameter_ &mdash; an easy shorthand for passing unary (single-argument) functions to other functions (higher order).
 It's useful in higher order functions like `Array#map()`:

 ```js
 import it from 'param.macro'